MrZloHex/emuBOOB/README.md

  - After label should be colon `:`
  - Label should be before labaled block on another line
  - All values/labels which is needful for the instruction should be on next line!
+ - All instructions should be capitalized
+ - All labels should be lowercased